the-overdriven/mw-enhanced/README.md

 ## How to change screenshot path when using ReShade?
 When in game, press Home and look for the path in Settings

+## How to fix silent death sounds?
+TODO

 ## How to view meshes with textures?
 Install [NifSkope 2.0 Dev 7](https://github.com/niftools/nifskope/releases).
 Set path to Morrowind Data Files in Options: Options > Settings > Resources > Add Folder.